jtouzi/aws_global_accelerator/lab-2-traffic-distribution/README.md

 ## Lab 2 - Intelligent Traffic Distribution

 In this lab we will help you understand how AWS Global Accelerator routes requests based on the origin of the requester.
-Remember, we kept the default traffic dials (100%).

 <details>
 <summary>Traffic dials dictate the percentage of traffic an endpoint group can receive.
 Learn more...</summary>